bradyhouse/house/fiddles/aws/apps/apps-kinesis-101.md

 4. What are the three core services offered by the AWS Kinesis platform?
 5. What do Kinesis streams consist of?
 6. How do you calculate the capacity of a Kinesis stream?
+7. What are component parts of a Kinesis Stream app?

 ### Answers